lukas-jj/about-me/README.md

 ### Acousta-Search

-A personal project to create an acoustic guitar search engine to allow guitar nerds to search for guitars by specific dimensions, woods, neck width and more.
+A personal project to create an acoustic guitar search engine to allow guitar nerds to search for guitars by specific dimensions, wood, neck width and more.

 ### Pomodoro Timer